 You may want to eat soft foods for a few days after the extraction; likewise, be careful when brushing or putting anything in your mouth until your healing is complete.
 Be sure to follow the postoperative instructions you are given, as each situation is a little different; this will help you to be as comfortable as possible.

 While we try to avoid this situation, sometimes permanent teeth must be extracted in order to maintain or improve your oral health.
-When this does happen, Dr. Hillstrom will gently and precisely perform tooth extraction in Plano, Texas, so that you can enjoy less pain and more comfort both during and after the removal of the tooth.
-If you are worried about the state of your oral health, or if it is simply time for your six-month check-up, please call North Texas Dental Associates.
+When this does happen, Dr. Hamdan will gently and precisely perform tooth extraction in Plano, Texas, so that you can enjoy less pain and more comfort both during and after the removal of the tooth.
+If you are worried about the state of your oral health, or if it is simply time for your six-month check-up, please call Urgent Family Dentistry.
 Through consistent and comprehensive dental care, our dentists can help get you back to optimal oral health and avoid the necessity of an extraction.

 Tooth extraction is the removal of a tooth.
 While we strive to avoid the need to remove a tooth whenever possible, certain conditions may make tooth extraction the most effective option for returning your smile to good health and function.
 Following the tooth extraction, we are happy to provide you with one of our excellent tooth replacement treatments, if needed, to restore your smile to optimal health, beauty, and function.